JakeSSRN/LLM-Wiki/README.md

 **RLHF (Reinforcement Learning through Human Feedback)** - Feedback is generated from human input.
 The data then can be incorporated into the model to guide its responses.
 Offers more nuanced feedback than DPO.

+**Reward Models** - ssentially a "second layer" LLM trained to evaluate the outputs of the main LLM and assign rewards based on how desirable or acceptable those outputs are based on predefined criteria.

 **DPO (Diredct Preference Optimization)** - Multiple response options are given, and the human user chooses their preference.
 The preferences are then reintegrated into the model to further guide responses.

+**PPO (Proximal Policy Optimization)** - an algorithm often used in conjunction with reward models to train models.
+It drives the process of adjusting the LLM's behavior based on the guidance provided by the reward model.
+Often very sensitive to hyperparameter settings, and requires experimentationn to optimize.

 **CALM (Composition to Augment Language Models)** - method of augmenting models that that essentially tacks a small model into a larger one.
 Useful for improving a specific domain in a model without degrading its skills in other domains.